grantiverson/arcade-game/README.md

 # Front-End Nanodegree Arcade Game

 I made this game as a project for my Front-End Web Development Nanodegree from Udacity.
+It is a modern variation of Frogger, a classic arcade game, developed using the HTML5 Canvas element and Object Oriented JavaScript.

 ## How to play